rafaelallan/the-olive-tree/README.md

 <img src="https://github.com/rafaelallan/the-olive-tree/blob/main/assets/images/readme/contactpage.png">

+### Future Feature

+The website can have extra implementation such as sign up page so that the customers can always receive an update when a new item is added to the menu.

 ## Testings

 More than one validator mechanism were used to verify the quality of the website.
 Each validation are shown below: